wheatfarmer123/nexit-legal/legal/TERMS_OF_SERVERVICE.md

 You may stop using the Bot at any time by removing it from your server.

 ## 11) Contact
-If you have questions or requests about these Terms, contact us via the official support server or the contact method listed in the Privacy Policy.
+If you have questions or requests about these Terms, contact us via the support server - https://discord.gg/Z2AJJB7bH8 or the contact method listed in the Privacy Policy.